atav32/crx-message-test/README.md

 ## [Chrome Extension Messaging API](https://developer.chrome.com/extensions/messaging) has *awful* documentation
-The big offender is the error message.
-That's right.
-Singular.
+The big offender is the one error message.
+Single.
+Error.
+Message.

-Depending on the bug, you either get silence or simply:
+Depending on the bug, Chrome either stays silence or displays:

 ```
 Unchecked runtime.lastError: Could not establish connection.
 Receiving end does not exist.
 ```

 Nothing specific.
-No line numbers either.
+No line numbers.

 So there's a heavy burden on the developer to internalize all the possible error cases of the API.